Examples with solutions for Product Property of Square Roots: Number of terms

 5252=512212512212= \sqrt{5}\cdot\sqrt{2}\cdot\sqrt{5}\cdot\sqrt{2}= \\ \downarrow\\ 5^{\frac{1}{2}}\cdot2^{\frac{1}{2}}\cdot5^{\frac{1}{2}}\cdot2^{\frac{1}{2}}=

-We'll continue, since there is multiplication between four terms with identical exponents, we can use the law of exponents mentioned in b (which also applies to multiplication of multiple terms in parentheses) and combine them together in multiplication under parentheses that are raised to the same exponent:
+Due to the fact that there is a multiplication operation between four terms with identical exponents, we are able to apply the law of exponents mentioned in b (which also applies to multiplication of multiple terms in parentheses) Combine them together in a multiplication operation within parentheses that are raised to the same exponent:

 512212512212=(5252)12=10012=100=10 5^{\frac{1}{2}}\cdot2^{\frac{1}{2}}\cdot5^{\frac{1}{2}}\cdot2^{\frac{1}{2}}= \\ (5\cdot2\cdot5\cdot2)^{\frac{1}{2}}=\\ 100^{\frac{1}{2}}=\\ \sqrt{100}=\\ \boxed{10}

-In the final steps, we first performed the multiplication within the parentheses, then we used again the root definition as an exponent mentioned in a (in reverse direction) to return to root notation, and in the final stage, we calculated the known square root of 100.
+In the final steps, we first performed the multiplication within the parentheses, we then once again used the root definition as an exponent mentioned in a (in reverse direction) to return to root notation, and in the final stage, we calculated the known square root of 100.

 Therefore, we can identify that the correct answer is answer d.